 Magic Cube 4D is a Java 4D version of Rubik's Cube

 Sage is a multipurpose open source system for mathematical software.
 You can run it over the web or install your own copy.
 It's constantly under development; I wrote a tutorial for polytopes in Sage.
+(There are other too.)
 Beyond that, the documentation pages I find most helpful for polytopes are constructor, library, base, and plot.
 Sage includes lots of other packages (such as lrs and cdd listed below); and some other standalone software can be called from within Sage, which makes it very flexible.